How To Get Started As A B2B Marketing Analyst

 So, where do you get started?

-The best thing you can do to provide value in B2B lead generation is to become an expert in the marketing automation and analytics tools you’ll use to run your tests and evaluate data.
+The best thing a data analyst can do to provide value in B2B lead generation is to become an expert in the marketing automation and analytics tools you’ll use to run your tests and evaluate quantitative data.
 Here are a few we use at Interrupt Media.

 - Optimizely, Google Optimize, or VWO

-- Marketing Automation Tools like Hubspot, Marketo, Pardot, Eloqua, or SharpSpring
+- Marketing Automation, Marketing Operations, and CRM tools like Salesforce, Hubspot, Marketo, Pardot, Eloqua, or SharpSpring

-The more of an expert you are in the tools that you’ll ultimately use to run your experiments, the better off you’ll be at knowing which experiments to run and how to mine your results for insights that you can communicate back to your stakeholder.
+The more marketing experience you have in the tools that you’ll ultimately use to run your experiments, the better off you’ll be at knowing which experiments to run and how to mine your results for insights that you can communicate back to your marketing manager or stakeholder.
+That experience also helps as companies look for an ideal candidate.

-Another important aspect is to get a good understanding of the marketing funnel, the metrics associated with the funnel, and the marketing budget.
+Another important stop for the marketing analyst roadmap is to get a good understanding of the marketing funnel, the metrics associated with the funnel, and the marketing budget.
 At the top of the funnel, you have everybody that learns about specific brands or companies, and that’s your awareness stage.

 At the very bottom, they’ve gone through some type of process either quickly or not quickly to say, I’m ready to do business with you, or I want to talk to you.
 This is the purchase stage.
 And the task for a demand generation analyst is to get someone from the awareness stage to the purchase stage.